ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/autovectorization-limits.md

     }
 ```

 In such a case, only the inner loop will be vectorized, again provided all the other conditions also apply (no branches and the inner loop is countable).
+In fact, there are some cases where outer loop types are also autovectorized, but these are outside the scope of this LP.

 * No data inter-dependency between iterations